Advance 86: Software

 The Model A was anticipated to benefit from the availability of software for the "entry level cassette-based version of the IBM PC" that had been sold in the US, and the Model A was provided with the same IBM Cassette BASIC as such early IBM PC models.
 However, such cassette software availability was perceived as lacking, with buyers likely to demand titles only available on disk.
 Despite reported efforts by WHSmith to develop cassette-based titles, the Model A remained unavailable as the Model B arrived on retail outlets.
 Nevertheless, one reviewer, unimpressed with the Model B and the system in general, regarded the Model A as "worth a closer look as a hobbyist machine".

-The Model B configuration introduced DOS and enhanced BASIC support, described variously as combinations of PC DOS and GW-BASIC, or MS-DOS and BASICA.
+The Model B configuration introduced combinations of PC DOS and GW-BASIC, or MS-DOS and BASICA.
 Software compatibility with the IBM PC was almost unanimously regarded as impressive.
 Microsoft Flight Simulator, regarded as "the acid test of any so-called compatible", along with software such as WordStar, Lotus 1-2-3, and numerous other packages, largely worked without error with only occasional exceptions.
 One of these was the Perfect Link package that complemented the supplied Perfect software suite, with this incompatibility being attributed to a hardware configuration issue.
 The performance of the system when running software was "significantly faster" than the IBM PC, with this attributed to the faster 8086 processor, having a 16-bit data bus, compared with the IBM PC's 8088 processor with its 8-bit data bus.